arafaellacruz/golang-complete-guide-udemy-course/README.md

 - Elements not manually assigned a value will have a default;
 - Use the *len()* function to iterate arrays in a *for* loop;
 - Whenever we're working with the iterator variable itself within a for loop, *always make a copy*;

+### Slices
+- Slices are a more convenient way to work with arrays;
+    Example: nameOfSlice := []typeOfSlice{"itemsOfTheSlice, x, y, z"}
+- Can be resized using the *append()* function;
+- Can be created with a special *slice syntax*;
+- Slice memory can be preallocated using the *make()* function;
+- Slices always require an underlying array.
+- The make built-in function allocates and initializes an object of type slice, map, or chan (only).
+Like new, the first argument is a type, not a value.
+Unlike new, make's return type is the same as the type of its argument, not a pointer to it.